Orvielle-Atanacio/Employee-Management-API/README.md

 - **Containerized Database**: PostgreSQL running in Docker for easy setup
 - **Auto Documentation**: Swagger UI for testing all endpoints
 - **Global Error Handling**: Clean, consistent error messages
+- **RESTful Best Practices: Includes pagination and sorting for efficient data retrieval on large datasets.

 ## 🛠️ Built With